Velocifero1052/phliker-app/README.md

 # phliker-app
-interners work on java spring MVC app uses flickr api to search images via obrainig text from form on localhost:8080 and posting first page of result.
+interners work on java spring MVC app uses flickr api to search images via obtainig text from form on localhost:8080 and posting first page of result.